semartinez147/semartinez147.github.io/README.md

 There was a surprising overlap between the lessons from my M.Ed courses and Verizon's leadership training.
 I learned how to motivate and support adult learners, and I got to practice with every combination of background, tenure and attitude across the center.

+I have used the ADDIE model for iterative training design & development to respond to rapidly changing business needs and individual learners.
+My efforts produced consistent and positive results in technical proficiency, critical and creative thinking, and interpersonal skills.

 When Verizon made me a severance offer I couldn't refuse, I took a leap of faith that set me down at CNM Ingenuity.
 Programming satisfies multiple passions for me: learning, technology, language, problem solving and building all come together.
-I put my strongest attributes - patience, persistence and attention to detail - to work daily, and plan to keep at it for as long as I can work a keyboard.
-My short term goal is to graduate Deep Dive Coding, get my Java certification, and find a job that will support me continuing to learn, and let me support my family.
+I put my strongest attributes - patience, persistence and attention to detail - to work daily, and plan to keep at it for as long as I can operate a keyboard.

+As a CNM Deep Dive graduate, I am proficient with IntelliJ IDE and Java SE 8+.
+I have experience with JUnit5 testing, relational database design using MySQL, RESTful services, Android ViewModel architecture incorporating ReactiveX tasks, and more, which you can examine below.
+I am familiar with Scrum and Agile development methods.

+My short term goals are to get my Java certification (when testing centers reopen) and find a job that will support my ongoing development, and let me support my family.

 Back when I had free time, my favorite hobbies were origami and chainmail.
 I hope to pick papers and pliers up again later this year.